-- 3047 Graduate Certificate in Business Administration: South Bank, Gold Coast, online (no Trimester 3 intake)
+- 3047 Graduate Certificate in Business Administration: South Bank, Gold Coast, Online

 - 5158 (5159 - current students only) Master of Business Administration: South Bank, Gold Coast, Online.

 - not be in receipt of another scholarship or bursary funded by Griffith Business School.